 Provinces and territories in Canada offer various support programs.
 These programs include the Ontario Disability Support Program (ODSP), which provides financial and employment support.
 To access ODSP benefits, you need to be deemed a person with a disability by meeting specific medical criteria.
 Monthly payments vary based on individual needs and family size.

-In British Columbia, you can apply for disability asistance through local offices.
+In British Columbia, you can apply for disability assistance through local offices.
 Similar programs exist in other provinces, each tailored to the unique needs of their residents.
 Assistance may cover health expenses like transportation, medical supplies, and therapy.

 Additional Financial Support and Tax Credits